Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 It’s all about building a sense of community and using Instagram to bring customers closer to the brand, increasing loyalty and sales.

 Rightly or wrongly, we often see B2B marketing as more serious than its B2C equivalent.
-But Instagram isn’t necessarily a great fit for highly professional, polished, solemn content, with 59% of active Instagram users agreeing it’s essential for brands to post light-hearted or humorous content.
+But Instagram isn’t necessarily a great fit for highly professional, polished, solemn content, with 50% of weekly Insta users saying they want to see funny content on the platform.

 Intuit Mailchimp clearly understands this.
 It frequently shares tongue-in-cheek content and in-jokes likely to resonate with its audience of digital marketers and small business owners.
 That’s great for engagement and community-building — and it means that when Mailchimp does say something more serious, it’s more likely to cut through.